Circle Time Activities that Encourage Students to Join

 Then one day dress up and do the story.
 Help the children to dress up.

 You can do this with almost any book.
-The collection above is a wonder group of books to have and use.
+The collection above is a wonderful group of books to have and use.
 I have used all of them with great success.

 "All aboard the fun train."